 Channel.
-The operating channel of the wireless port being used.
+Identifies the operating channel of the wireless port being used.
 The default channel is Auto.
-When Auto is selected, the router selects the best operating channel available.
+When Auto is selected, the router will find the best operating channel available.
 If you notice interference from nearby devices, you can select a different channel.
-Channels 1, 6, and 11do not interfere with each other.
+Channels 1, 6, and 11 will not interfere with each other.

 Mode.
-The wireless communication mode: Up to 54 Mbps, Up to 217 Mbps (default), and Up to 450 Mbps.
+Indicates the wireless communication mode: Up to 54 Mbps, Up to 217 Mbps (default), and Up to 450 Mbps.